jasminefederer/spotify_insult_interface/README.md

 you will need:

-the elizabethan api (no key needed)
+the elizabethan insult api (no key needed)

 https://quandyfactory.com/insult